IBM/cp4s-car-connectors/deployment/README.md

     | CONNECTOR_VERSION | Required | The connector release version | "1.0.0.0" |
     | `-n` NAMESPACE | Optional | The namespace of the CP4S.
 If not specified, the current namespace of the logged in cluster will be used. | |

-## Running a CAR connector locally

-1. Open a terminal
-2. Optionally create/use virtual env:
-    `python3.9 -m venv venv`
-    `. ./venv/bin/activateN`
-3. CD into a connector folder you want to run: `cd ./cd connectors/<CONNECTOR_NAME>/`
-4. Install python dependancies: `pip install -r requirements.txt`
-5. Run the command to start import.
-Each connector has a different set of options that you can find in README.md file of each connector:
-    `python3 app.py -source "<source>" -car-service-key "<car-service-key>" -car-service-password "<car-service-password>" -car-service-url "<car-service-url>" -d ....
-OTHER_OPTIONS`